Vision to Goal Setting

 Academic Goal: Well rounded Excellence

-Students will thrive in an inspiriting academic environment that honors the interplay of all subject areas including the fine arts.
+Students will thrive in an inspiriting academic environment that honours the interplay of all subject areas including the fine arts.

 Social/Emotional Goal: Personal Awareness & Responsibility